TechCohort14/TA200-NFAR-Intermediate-Automation/07-using-while-loop.md

 2. Set up Selenium Grid

 3. Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.

+Continue working on the [Free Code Camp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/) training on Basic Javascript to gain a further understanding of topics that we've covered.